saloot/NeuralNetworkTomography/Codes Used in Papers/InverseNeural/README.md

 Finally, we can evaluate the performance of the algorithm according to different criteria
 1. Quality of association matrix: we calculate the *average* of the values returned by the algorithm (i.e. it's "beliefs") for excitatiroy, inhibitory and non-existen ("void") connections.
 In principle, we expect the average for excitatory connections be higher than void and then higher than the inhibitory connections.
 2. Quality of adjacency matrix: after transforming the association matrix into the a ternary digital one, we can calculate *[precision and recall](https://en.wikipedia.org/wiki/Precision_and_recall)* to find out how accurately the algorithm is capable of identifying excitatory and inhibitory connections.
+3. Effect of sparisty on the performance: we can assess the performance of the algorithms in different scenarios and see how a sparser network or sparser data improves/deteriorates the performance.

+To perform the evaluations and plot the results, simply execute

+    $ python Plot_Results.py [options]

 ### Options List
+The codes accept a few command line options to identify the specifications of the network and the properties of the neural data.
+These options are as follows

+*

 ### Dependencies
 * A working distribution of [Python 2.7](https://www.python.org/downloads/).